dyammons/Canine_Leukocyte_scRNA/README.md

 This GitHub repository contains all the analysis code used in, "A single cell RNA sequencing atlas of circulating leukocytes from healthy and osteosarcoma affected dogs."

-If you use our raw/processed data, extract data using the UCSC Cell Browser portal, or use portions of our code in your analayis, please cite:
+If you use our raw/processed data, extract data using the UCSC Cell Browser portal, or use portions of our code in your analysis, please cite:
 > Ammons DT, Harris RA, Hopkins LS, Kurihara J, Weishaar K and Dow S (2023) A single-cell RNA sequencing atlas of circulating leukocytes from healthy and osteosarcoma affected dogs.
 Front.
 Immunol.
 14:1162700. doi: 10.3389/fimmu.2023.1162700